 Changing Nationwide Eating Habits

 Soon, Americans grew to love sliced bread’s convenience, especially the housewives who made breakfast and lunch for their families.
-Readily available Wonder Bread was most popular.
+Readily available Wonder Bread was the most popular.
 Uniform bread slices made it much easier to make a few sandwiches for your children’s lunches or pieces of toast for breakfast.
 As a result, people began eating more bread.
+This trend continues today — over 326 million Americans used bread in 2020, and more than 335 million are expected to use bread in 2024!

 Popularizing the Toaster

-Several inventors improved on the idea over the next few years.
+Several inventors improved on the toaster idea over the next few years.
 In 1919, Charles Strife debuted a toaster with a timer and spring, which he sold as the “Toastmaster” in 1926 — two years before Rohwedder would invent his sliced bread machine.
 A few years later, when sliced bread became popular, “Toastmaster” sales shot up.
-Now, almost every American kitchen has both a toaster and a loaf of sliced bread.
+Now, almost every American kitchen is equipped with both a toaster and a loaf of sliced bread.

 “The Greatest Thing Since Sliced Bread”